Updated: January 2021

 Step 5 – You love your new resume!

 Now that the final draft is in hand consider whether or not additional complimenting documents are necessary.
 The resume may seem like a one-shot deal but keep in mind the impact of a cover letter when hoping to stand out from thousands of other applicants.
-The same goes for Linkedin.
+You will need a cover letter that matches your resume in font, color, style, an format.
+The same goes for your LinkedIn profile.
 You’ll likely be researched online once a resume hits the hiring manager’s desk and you don’t want to risk any inconsistency once you’ve mad it this far!
 Since your writer already crafted your resume, adding a cover letter or Linkedin profile will only take a few days to turnaround.
+Many companies offer a discounted bundled rate when you purchase all 3 branding projects up front.
+This is certainly worth researching before you purchase your resume.

 As you can see, this process is a very collaborative effort.
 We all work together as a team to help you not only reach your goals but to achieve goals that may not even be realized before you start this journey.
 Your resume package is an investment.
 Choose the company you use wisely.
 If you ask questions and do research, the end result will truly be worth any additional time and money.